globusdigital/deep-copy/README.md

 Slice and Map members can also be skipped, by adding `[i]` and `[k]` respectively.

+To specify a max depth of deep copying, use `--maxdepth` option.
+It stops deep copying at a given depth, with a warning message spotting a place the deep copying has been stopped.
+It might especially be useful when one or more structs have circular references.

 ## Usage

 Pass either path to the folder containing the types or the module name: